benmarwick/computing-sota-az-boundaries/README.md

          y = st_coordinates(geometry)[,"Y"])
 ```

-Create a square buffer area of 1000m by 1000m around each summit, with
+Create a square buffer area around each summit, with the summit in the
-the summit in the center.
-This is the area that we will download a
+center.
+This is the area that we will download a raster of elevation
-raster of elevation data to compute the activation zone.
-This area is
+data to compute the activation zone.
+This area is good enough for most
-good enough for most summits, but for a few summits with very large
-activation zones it’s too small, we’ll deal with that later.
+summits, but for a few summits with very large activation zones it’s too
+small, we must increase the buffer side length to ensure we capture the
+full area of the activation zone.
+I did this manually for the small
+number of summits that needed it.

 ``` r
 # make a single square buffer for each point